contentful/forma-36/MIGRATION.md

 import '@contentful/forma-36-tokens/dist/css/index.css';
 ```

-### Step 4 - use GlobalStyles component
+### Step 4 - Use the GlobalStyles component

 Control default browser styles with the `GlobalStyles` component.
 The GlobalStyles component uses the Global component from [Emotion](https://emotion.sh/docs/globals) under the hood.
-Import GlobalStyles somewhere at the beginning of your project like in the example below:
+Import GlobalStyles somewhere at the root of your project like in the example below:

 ```jsx static=true
 import ReactDOM from 'react-dom';